 - No dosage adjustment is necessary for people with kidney disease or with mild-to-moderate liver disease.

 - Singulair is available as a generic under the name montelukast.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, abdominal pain, influenza, dyspepsia, cough, an increased bleeding tendency, a rash, and laboratory test disturbances are commonly reported side effects.
+- A headache, abdominal pain, influenza, dyspepsia, cough, an increased bleeding tendency, a rash, and laboratory test disturbances.

 - May cause psychiatric-type effects including agitation, aggressive behavior, anxiety, depression, abnormal dreams, and hallucinations.
 These have been reported in people of all ages taking Singulair.